SENIORITY PROFILE: TAMMY MACDONALD

 “We show you an array of options that will best fit your situation,” MacDonald said.
 “Even if you live on top of a mountain miles away from people and services, we can help you get formal and informal supports so you can still live there.”

-MacDonald gave the example of wearing a personal emergency response or medical alert button.
+MacDonald gave the example of wearing a personal emergency response or medical alert button like that found on a medical alert necklace (which you can actually order with custom engravings).
 When the wearer pushes it, it signals a call center.
 “If you tell them it’s an emergency, they’ll call an ambulance; if it’s not, if you’ve just fallen and need help standing back up, they’ll call a neighbor or friend for you.”